 Students in Kindergarten through Grade 8 also enjoy Wednesdays as W Day.
 This virtual learning day provides a respite from the week and enables us to hold chapels, all-school assemblies, and any other large gathering digitally.
 Middle School students also have their clubs on this day.

 Community is at the heart of a WES education.
 Synchronous classes in both small and larger group settings enable our students to remain connected to their classmates and their teachers.
-School-wide community engagement activities–such as live chapel and storytime, community art projects, and service opportunities–unite us around common interests and passions.
+School-wide community engagement activities–such as live chapel, community art projects, and service opportunities–unite us around common interests and passions.

 We also understand that these are challenging times for our community.
 Our entire faculty and staff are available to help our families with whatever they may need.
-Our community support team includes our chaplain, a licensed school counselor, and a licensed social worker who lead weekly webinars providing social and emotional support for parents.
-They also provide one-on-one support conversations to parents and students upon request.
+Our community support team includes our chaplain, a licensed school counselor, and a licensed social worker who provide one-on-one support conversations to parents and students upon request.

 "Now more than ever I appreciate having my child at WES.
 The school and teachers have been supportive, dedicated, and creative in continuing a robust educational experience for my child.
-My child is only two days into the distance learning program and already has had class meetings, small group work, and messages from his teachers.
 I have children at two different schools, and the difference is stark from both an academic and emotional perspective."

 — A WES Parent